A/B Testing and SEO

 - Inserting text or keywords into a page only when the User-agent requesting the page is a search engine, not a human visitor

 The amount of time required for a reliable test will vary depending on factors like your conversion rates, and how much traffic your website gets; Nelio A/B Testing will tell you when you’ve gathered enough data to draw a reliable conclusion.
-Once you’ve concluded the test, you should update your site with the desired content variation(s) as soon as possible.
+Once you’ve concluded the test, you should update your site with the desired content variant(s) as soon as possible.

 The recommendations above should result in your tests having little or no impact on your site in search results.
 Small changes, such as the size, color, or placement of a button or image, or the text of your “call to action” (“Add to cart” vs. “Buy now!”), can have a surprising impact on users’ interactions with your webpage, but will often have little or no impact on that page’s search result snippet or ranking.